(Last Updated on : 25-03-2019)

 , its name is 'Chouk Sabuku' and in Telugu language

 , it's 'Serva'.

 , it grows extensively for fuel.
-It can make a good, solid hedge if you plant it closely and keep it low.
+It can make a good, solid hedge if one plants it closely and keeps it low.
 People in the coastal districts and inland regions often use this tree as a roadside or garden tree as it is an enormously decorative and useful tree.
 In fact gardeners cultivate it as a hot-house plant to meet the decorative purposes only.

-The flowers appear twice a year in the periods of February to April, and again after six months.
-They are generally unisexual.
+appear twice a year in the periods of February to April, and again after 6 months and are generally unisexual.
 The male flowers are cylindrical mortal spikes and the female flowers have dense heads that lie in the axils of the branch lets.
-You can usually see these heads in groups.
+One can usually see these heads in groups.
 They are like small buds that are covered with twisted and dark red fur.
 The "bud" enlarges and become a cone-shaped tool and the red hairs fall down.
-The cones are round or oblong and about 2.5 am across.
+The cones are round or oblong and about 2.5 cm across.
 They are also consisting of several pointed sections that do not overlap as in a fir cone.